featured article thumbnail push technology

 4. Request Permission

-All push notifications must have user permission to send messages.
+All push notifications must have the user's permission to send messages.
 You can set this up in your web app’s main JavaScript file:

 messaging.requestPermission()